RenderKit/oidn/README.md

 # Intel® Open Image Denoise

-This is release v1.2.4 of Intel Open Image Denoise.
+This is release v1.3.0 of Intel Open Image Denoise.
 For changes and new features see the [changelog](CHANGELOG.md).
 Visit https://www.openimagedenoise.org for more information.

-# Intel Open Image Denoise Overview
+# Overview

 Intel Open Image Denoise is an open source library of high-performance, high-quality denoising filters for images rendered with ray tracing.